 - Making and saving money.
 Nowadays, money does not seem to be as easy to get as it used to.
 By growing your own fruit and veg, not only will you enjoy better tasting food but you will also save money on prices paid at farmers markets or the supermarkets.
 If you concentrate on growing crops that you enjoy to eat and that tend to cost more money than commonly grown plants, then you are likely to save even more money (Broccoli, Tomatoes, Bell Peppers, and Lettuce are particularly cost effective vegetables to consider).
 Many people take this a step further, and grow excess vegetables to sell at a farmers market stand themselves or to give to their friends in exchange for other things.
 Many gardeners also make money by growing flowers in the greenhouse and selling them as seedlings/young plants on a market, or even to a nursery/garden center.
 You can not only make money by selling plants though!
 It is estimated that a nicely kept garden can add 10–15% to a price of a property, and make it much easier to sell.

 Brussels sprouts, scientific name Brassica oleracea, are a hardy, slow-growing, long-season vegetable belonging to the Cabbage family.

 Geranium sanguineum is a perennial that blooms with pink flowers in the summer.
 It is known by the common names of Bloody cranesbill, Blood-red cranesbill, or Bloody geranium.

 Canna is a half hardy perennial that is often grown as an half-hardy annual in the garden.
 It is commonly called Canna Lily or Indian Shot.

 Featured Garden Product Reviews

 Recomended Garden Plant Growing Guides

-They can all be navigated from the genus tab of this site, but here are some garden plant growing guides to get you started:
+All of the plants featured on this site can bebe navigated from the navigation tabs of this site, but here are some garden plant growing guides to get you started: